smonthe0218-lf/devops-challenge-lightfeather/README.md

 ### **Devops-Challenge-LightFeather**
 This is the updated backend and frontend project.
 Few modifications were done to the backend and front end configuration.
+Docker Compose was utilized to orchestrate container builds and deployments.

 ### **Backend**
 An environment variable FRONT_URL was added to the docker image and the update was made to the config file: